Best Ethical Investment Funds: Our Top Picks In 2023

 - Environmental – looking at how companies make an impact on climate change, how they deal with waste and its management, water stewardship, management of energy resources and mitigation of air and water pollution

-- Social – This looks at how companies engage with their staff, customers and communities with regard to human rights; consumer privacy; data security; health and safety and gender equality.
+- Social – This looks at how companies engage with their staff, customers and communities concerning human rights; consumer privacy; data security; health and safety and gender equality.

-- Governance – This addresses how well companies manage their businesses through the board and its executive remuneration structure; the ownership structure of the company; the processes used to report financially and the culture within the organisation.
+- Governance – This addresses how well companies manage their businesses through the board and its executive remuneration structure, the company’s ownership structure, the processes used to report financially, and the organisation’s culture.

 - Invest within a socially responsible investing framework